-- For the 2020-2021 school year, breakfast will be served in a "Grab-N-Go" Format - Students will enter the cafeteria and walk calmly to the designated breakfast line.
-Students will move through the breakfast line in an orderly single file line. - While waiting to receive their breakfast items, students are expected to treat each other and the cafeteria personnel with respect at all times. - Once students have received their breakfast items, they will sit in their designated area. - Students will leave the cafeteria in a calm and orderly fashion and calmly report to their next class. - Once done eating their breakfast in homeroom/period 1, students are expected to throw away all breakfast related items in the classroom trash bin. - If a student does not obey the breakfast rules/expectations, to include the time spent eating their breakfast in homeroom/period 1, the individual will be assigned a consequence for non-compliance.
+- Students will enter the cafeteria and walk calmly to the designated breakfast line.
+Students will move through the breakfast line in an orderly single file line. - While waiting to receive their breakfast items, students are expected to treat each other and the cafeteria personnel with respect at all times. - Once students have received their breakfast items, they will sit in their designated area. - Students will leave the cafeteria in a calm and orderly fashion and calmly report to their Homeroom. - Once done eating their breakfast, students are expected to throw away all breakfast related items in the cafeteria trash bin. - If a student does not obey the breakfast rules/expectations, to include the time spent eating their breakfast in homeroom/period 1, the individual will be assigned a consequence for non-compliance.